These are the bucket list worthy experiences in Las Vegas.

 Local Tip: If you’re intimidated to drive on your own, you can ride with a professional stunt car driver.
 The ride is so much fun.

-There might be one too many options when it comes to ziplining in Vegas.
-There are three near the strip (Linq, Rio, Downtown Las Vegas) where you get to ride over people walking below you.
-We’ve always preferred the ones out in nature.
-Flightlinez has a zipline course through Bootleg Canyon in Boulder.
-It’s a much longer experience than the ones in the city.
+There might be one too many options when it comes to zip lining in Vegas.
+There are three near the strip (LINQ, Rio, Downtown Las Vegas) where you get to ride over people walking below you.
+If you’re staying on the Strip, we recommend checking out the Fly LINQ.

 The Venetian is one of our favorite casinos to walk around, and it’s always fun to see the gondolas and gondoliers sing as they float by.

 Local Tip: There is an indoor ride and outdoor ride so be sure to select the one that you want.
-I’ve done the gondola experience three times, and I highly recommend the outdoor one if you had to choose one.
-The photos come out much nicer, and there are less people staring at you.
+I’ve done the gondola experience 5 times, and I highly recommend the outdoor one if you had to choose one.
+The photos come out much nicer, and less people are staring at you.

 Las Vegas is home to the first wind tunnel in the US for indoor skydiving.
 If you’ve never tried skydiving, this will give you a taste of what it feels like to free fall through the air without having to jump out of a plane.
 It felt like a good intro for us.
 Now for the real thing!